Senate Bill No. 183

 the repair paperwork or product repair verifying that the

-mechanical problem has been fixed, by mail to the department within
+mechanical problem has been fixed, by mail to the commission within

 thirty days of the repair.